Coronavirus death toll surges past 1,000 as fears grow for Chinese economy

 “We are concerned that global markets thus far appear to be significantly underestimating the extent of disruption,” they wrote in a note.

-China’s Hubei province, the epicenter of the outbreak, reported 2,097 new cases and 103 new deaths on Feb.
+China’s Hubei province, the epicentre of the outbreak, reported 2,097 new cases and 103 new deaths on Feb.
 10, its health authority said.

 The flu-like virus emerged from a wildlife market in the Hubei provincial capital of Wuhan in December.